-General conditions apply to activities when referred to in the rules of Section C.4.1.
+General conditions apply to activities when referred to in the rules of C.4.1 Land drainage and flood control.

-Work affecting archaeological sites is subject to an authority process under the Heritage New Zealand Pouhere Taonga Act 2014.
+Note: Work affecting archaeological sites is subject to an authority process under the Heritage New Zealand Pouhere Taonga Act 2014.
 If any activity associated with a project could modify, damage or destroy any archaeological site(s), an authority (consent) from Heritage New Zealand must be obtained for the work to proceed lawfully.